jdohm/ICSParser/README.md

 ### upload ICS calender
 upload using newest [esp8266fs-plugin](https://github.com/esp8266/arduino-esp8266fs-plugin/releases).
 ### copy this library
 copy this library into your Arduino library folder.
-For example on linus this means: home/Arduino/libraries
+For example on linux this means: home/Arduino/libraries
 ### header
 include header file: